 - Pain that may come and go in your legs and feet or in your arms and hands.
-This pain typically occurs when you use your hands or feet and eases when you stop that activity (claudication), or when you're at rest
+This pain may occur when you use your hands or feet and eases when you stop that activity (claudication), or when you're at rest

 When to see a doctor